The Kybit

 measured in kybits.
 The logarithm is base 2 for the same reason Shannon’s is: it makes the unit binary, and it makes the simplest possible act of control come out to exactly one.

 Note that the measure is asymmetric: it is computed over the final distribution, from the agent’s achieved future looking back at the future drift would have delivered.
 That is as it should be.
-Control is not a symmetric relation between two possible worlds; it is the act of steering from one to the other, and the steering is what the kybit counts.
+Control is not a symmetric relation between two possible worlds; it is the act of steering from one to the other, and the steering is what a count in kybits captures.

 One Kybit: The Forced Coin